zzarchive - Establishing a Standard DNA Barcode for Land Plants (project completed 2007)

-Kew staff contributed to this themed issue of Philosophical Transactions of the Royal Society B (vol. 360, 2005) following the 1st international DNA barcoding conference, held in Feb.
-2005, at the Natural History Museum, London.
+Kew staff contributed to this themed issue of Philosophical Transactions of the Royal Society B (vol. 360, 2005) following the first international DNA barcoding conference, held in February 2005 at the Natural History Museum, London.

 Other associated projects such as DNA banking in South Africa, Orchid Monitoring in Costa Rica and barcoding the flora of the Kruger Park, South Africa, focused on the application of the DNA barcode to biodiversity studies and species identification in specific geographical regions.

 The outcome of the project was a convergence of the plant diversity community on a standard barcoding system for all land plants.
 This will have a wide range of applications including: biodiversity studies, forensics, authentication of herbal medicines and foodstuffs, and monitoring international trade in protected species.

 Update: In 2009 a proposal was put forward to CBOL by the Plant Working Group for a standard barcode for land plants and published in PNAS: